vuw-research-computing/raapoi-docs/docs/accessing_the_cluster.md

 # Accessing the Cluster

-To access Rāpoi, you'll first need to get an account provisioned for you by contacting the [Rāpoi support team](support.md) with your:
+To access Rāpoi, you'll first need to get an account provisioned for you by completing the form in the [Service Desk Portal](https://service.victoria.ac.nz/asm/Core.aspx?Lite&Form=Request&MODE=NEW&TEMPLATE_REF=331026) or contacting the [Rāpoi support team](support.md) with your:

 *  Full Name
 *  VUW staff username